marcusoftnet/marcusoftnet.github.io/_posts/2017-10-20-two-stories-i-often-tell-on-wip-as-a-process-improvement-tool.md

 > Go over to door-builder station 14 and ask them to build you 10 more doors

 You walk over there.
-Give them a highfive and then ask them to build 10 new doors.
+Give them a high-five and then ask them to build 10 new doors.
 After some banter about the fading sun-burn in your face you walk back to your station and continue to mount doors.

 Just as you mounted the tenth door, your turn around the the door-builder from station 14 comes by with a new pallet.
 Timed to perfection.
 It's almost scary.

-As this happens a lean sensei walks past you two and asks:
+As this happens a lean sansei walks past you two and asks:

 > How is it going?